 Children will take part in two PE lessons each week.
 One indoors and one outdoors.

 Indoor PE is on a Monday morning and outdoor games will be on a Thursday afternoon.

 PE kits need to be in school all the time.
 We will send then home at the end of each term for a wash.
 Children need plain black shorts and a white t-shirt for indoor PE and a plain navy or black tracksuit and trainers for outdoor games.
 Please can we ask that ALL items of PE kit are clearly named?
 It is amazing how the children manage to mix up and loose their PE kits!
 If they are clearly named then we can hopefully, easily rectify and find any lost clothes!

 During the first half of the summer term we will be taking part in Forest Schools with Miss Barratt.
 This is a very exciting part of the curriculum that involves learning in the outdoor area.
 Under safe and supervised conditions the children will be building a den, lighting fire and toasting Marshmallows to name just a few of the activities.

 Now we are in year one our timetable is more structured.
 We do literacy and maths everyday as well as subjects such as science, history, geography, art, DT, RE, PSHE and music.

-In literacy we will be developing the children's writing skills through GAPS, spellings, phonics, special thoughts writing and developing their basic poetry skills.
+In literacy we will be developing the children's writing skills through GAPS, spellings, phonics, special thoughts writing and developing their basic poetry and story writing skills.